-The Groups NSFR was well above the regulatory requirement and stood at 120% as at 30 June 2021 (31 December 2020: 177%).
-The main drivers for robust Available Stable Funding (ASF) is its sizeable capital base, which contributes about 89% (31 December 2020: 69%) of total ASF and the remaining 11% (31 December 2020: 31%) of ASF constituted funding from non-financial corporate customers and deposits from financial institutions.
-Required Stable Funding (RSF), primarily comprised of short term deposit placements with Banks and other performing loans, which constituted about 48% (31 December 2020: 50%) of total RSF.
-High quality liquid assets (that comprised mainly of Bahrain government securities and other highly rated debt issuances) accounted for about 10% (31 December 2020: 11%) of the total RSF, while non-HQLA securities accounted for 36% (31 December 2020: 33%) of the total RSF.
+The Groups NSFR was well above the regulatory requirement and stood at 143% as at 30 September 2021 (31 December 2020: 177%).
+The main drivers for robust Available Stable Funding (ASF) is its sizeable capital base, which contributes about 75% (31 December 2020: 69%) of total ASF and the remaining 25% (31 December 2020: 31%) of ASF constituted funding from deposits from financial institutions and non-financial corporate customers and .
+Required Stable Funding (RSF), primarily comprised of short term deposit placements with Banks and other performing loans, which constituted about 50% (31 December 2020: 50%) of total RSF.
+High quality liquid assets (that comprised mainly of Bahrain government securities and other highly rated debt issuances) accounted for about 11% (31 December 2020: 11%) of the total RSF, while non-HQLA securities accounted for 33% (31 December 2020: 33%) of the total RSF.

-NOTES TO THE INTERIM CONDENSED FINANCIAL STATEMENTS At 30 June 2021
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS